NBKRedSpy/QM-DisplayMovementSpeedContinued/README.md

 # Continued Notes
 This is a continuation of GitHub user [jamsge's](https://github.com/jamsge) fantastic mod of the same name.
 If the original author comes back, this mod will be removed in favor of their mod listing.

+# Alternative Version
+Cryano has made a version with improved graphics and additional information.
+It can be found here: [Display Enemy Movement Speed Continued - UI [Hover Version]](https://steamcommunity.com/sharedfiles/filedetails/?id=3422733738).
+Note that only one "Display Enemy Movement Speed" mod can be run at a time.

 ## **Important!**
 Make sure you are not subscribed to the original Display Enemy Movement Speed mod, or this mod will not work correctly.